I Always Knew I Was Adopted

 My Relationship with My Birth Parents

 When I was a baby, my birth parents and birth grandparents visited often.
-As I grew up (and they grew up) they visited less and less.
-My family moved around frequently, and my birth parents were busy building their own lives.
+As I grew up (and they grew up) they visited less — my family moved around frequently, and my birth parents were busy building their own lives.

 My Birth Mother

-I remember my birth mother making a trip that took several hours with her fiancé to visit us.
-He gave my brother and I stacks and stacks of Pokémon cards, so naturally he received our solemn approval.
-It was only as an adult that I realized how important that trip must’ve been for my birth mother and her soon-to-be-husband; introducing him to the child she placed for adoption several years earlier.
-That was the last time I saw her until she was my sponsor at my Catholic Confirmation when I was 17.
+I remember my birth mother making a trip that took several hours with her fiancé to visit us when I was about 7.
+Her fiancé gave my brother and I stacks and stacks of Pokémon cards, so naturally he received our solemn approval.
+It was only as an adult that I realized how important that trip must’ve been for my birth mother and her soon-to-be-husband — introducing him to the child she placed for adoption several years earlier.
+The next time I saw her was when she was my sponsor at my Catholic Confirmation when I was 17.

 My Birth Father

-I don’t remember my birth father visiting much when I was young, but he and his wife visited more often as I grew older.
-They were probably mildly terrified of me — I certainly wouldn’t blame them for that!
-As an adult, I’ve grown much closer to my birth father, in part because we live relatively near to each other and also partly because he doesn’t have any additional children of his own to tangle up his schedule!
+My birth father and his wife visited more often as I grew older, and as an adult, I’ve grown much closer to them — we live relatively near to each other and he also doesn’t have any additional children of his own to tangle up his schedule.

-It surprises people to learn that we hang out; I’ve cat-sat for him, I helped his family with their annual Halloween haunted house this year, we regularly email and have grabbed lunch a few times.
+It surprises people to learn that we hang out.
+I cat-sit for him, I help his family with their annual Halloween haunted house, we regularly email and have grabbed lunch a few times.

 My Birth Grandparents

-I rarely see my birth grandparents on either side as they get older, but in true grandparent form, they Like just about everything I put on Facebook.
-My parents still sends our birth families letters, gifts and photos every Christmas, which I know they appreciate receiving, just as we love receiving their annual letters to us.
+My parents still send our birth families letters, gifts and photos every year, which I know they appreciate receiving as much as we love getting their annual letters to us.

 I can’t tell you how grateful I am to my birth parents.
 I received more than just my name and my genes from them.
 They gave me my family.

-I like them as people and I love them as birth parents and I think that’s a rare thing.
+I like them as people and I love them as birth parents.
 My heart aches for the fear and pain they must’ve gone through when they became pregnant at a young age and the difficult decision they made for me.

 I’m sure that decision still weighs on them.
-But I’ll say what I’m pretty sure they already know: they made the right choice.
+But I’ll say what I’m pretty sure they already know: They did good.

-I haven’t mentioned them too much up until now, because I was saving up for the gush of gratefulness you’re about to be subjected to.
+I haven’t mentioned them much yet.
+I was saving up for the gush of love you’re about to be subjected to.
 My family is the best.

 Several years ago, my cousins went through the same infertility heartbreak that my parents once did.
-My parents stepped in to offer their support.
-This led to my cousins adopting their now-5-year-old son from (of all places) American Adoptions, where they also chose an open adoption with my parents as godparents.
+My parents stepped in to offer their support and assured them open adoption was the best way for their future child to have both halves of himself.
+This led to my cousins adopting their now-5-year-old son from (of all places) American Adoptions, which only completes open adoptions.
+My parents are godparents.

-I have an amazing family who provided me with opportunities and experiences that my young birth family couldn’t have.
-My parents worked so hard for the privilege to become a family, when for others it’s so easy that it happens by accident!
-I often wonder if that’s why their love is so fierce.
+I have an amazing family who provided me with opportunities and experiences that my young birth family couldn’t have at that point in their lives.
+My parents worked so hard for the privilege to become a family, and never took that for granted.
+I’ve wondered if that’s why their love is so fierce.
 Or maybe that’s just parents, right?

 Working with American Adoptions

 For the majority of my life, my adoption was something that I kept pretty tightly to myself.
-But as I got older and my feelings about my adoption began to sort themselves out, I realized the intense need for better education about adoption.
+But as I got older, I realized the need for better education about adoption.

 I watched couples sticking themselves with needles, taking pills and taking their temperature in an effort to have a baby.
 I watched young friends get pregnant and struggle between parenting or abortion.

-Why were all of these people so resistant every time I mentioned that I was adopted?
+People were so resistant every time I mentioned that I was adopted.
 Yes, everyone’s situation is different.
-Adoption isn’t right for everyone.
-But they just didn’t know enough about adoption to even consider it as an option, and it seemed so tragically limiting.
+Adoption definitely isn’t right for everyone.
+But a lot of people just don’t know enough about adoption to even consider it as an option, and that seems so tragically limiting.

-I felt that I had a responsibility to sort of “pass on” the goodness of my own adopted life.
-I wanted to use my experience as a writer to be an advocate for pregnant women who weren’t ready to become parents, hopeful couples who were ready to become parents and fellow adoptees.
+I wanted to use my experience as a writer to be an advocate for pregnant women who weren’t able to parent their baby, hopeful couples who were ready to become parents, and fellow adoptees.

-When I saw a new writing position at American Adoptions, the adoption agency that helped bring my baby cousin into my family, and it was located only a few hours away from my family, it felt so “meant to be” that I had to laugh.
+When I saw an open writing position at American Adoptions, the adoption agency that helped bring my baby cousin into my family (and it was located only a few hours away from my family) it felt so “meant to be” that I had to laugh.
 I packed up and moved from Chicago to Kansas City a few weeks later.